kcwongjoe/serial_port/README.md

 //  --- Add a send process ---
 bool sendString = false; // Set as true to send string.
 After sent, it will return to false. serialPortLooper->setSendStringPreProcess([&sendString]() {
-    std::string sendascii;
+    std::string sendAscii;

     // If user set sendString as true, send "Do your job!" to serial port. if (sendString)
     {
-        sendascii = "Do your job!";
+        sendAscii = "Do your job!";
         sendString = false;
     }

+    return sendAscii;
 });

 //  --- Add a read string line process ---